Spectrally accurate, reverse-mode differentiable bounce-averaging algorithm and its applications: Neoclassical model of plasma

 \section{Neoclassical model of plasma}

+Our study concerns configurations where magnetic field lines lie on closed, nested toroidal surfaces, known as flux surfaces.
+We label these surfaces with their enclosed toroidal flux $\psi$.
+Such a divergence-free magnetic field may be written in the Clebsch form~\citep{d2012flux}, showing that curves of constant \((\psi, \alpha)\) trace field lines,

-The dynamics of a magnetized hot plasma differ significantly from that of an unmagnetized fluid.
-Unlike isotropic hard-sphere collisions that govern the behavior of an uncharged fluid, a plasma behaves differently in directions perpendicular and parallel to the magnetic field lines because of Coulomb collisions.
-In magnetized plasmas, particles traverse helical trajectories, gyrating around magnetic field lines and drifting across them.
+The dynamics of a magnetised hot plasma differ significantly from those of an unmagnetised fluid.
+Unlike isotropic hard-sphere collisions that govern the behaviour of an uncharged fluid, a plasma behaves differently in directions perpendicular and parallel to the magnetic field lines because of Coulomb collisions.
+In magnetised plasmas, particles traverse helical trajectories, gyrating around magnetic field lines and drifting across them.
 The classical transport model assumes a simplistic view of particle collisions and does not adequately incorporate the effects of these drifts.
 To properly account for these drifts, trapped and passing particles, and the magnetic geometry, we use the neoclassical transport theory.